 Ristorante da Dora - Via Ferdinando Palasciano

-Thanks to our good friend Dim in Sydney we were able to get ourselves a table at Dora on our Saturday night in Napoli.
-Knowing that we would be feasting on fresh seafood we arrived with empty stomachs and ready for a feast.
+Thanks to our good friend Dim in Sydney, we were able to get ourselves a table at Dora on our Saturday night in Napoli.
+Knowing that we would be feasting on fresh seafood we arrived with empty stomachs.

 The girls made a new friend outside the restaurant whilst we waited for our table to be set.
 Da Dora is a family run seafood restaurant situated up a small alley from the water and slightly off the walking path of most tourists.
 The place is known to serve the best fish in the city and if you do have any troubles finding it, just grab a local and ask them for directions.

-Inside the walls are adorned in nautical ornaments, pictures of Napoli and of photos of the famous who have eaten at the restaurant such as Giorgio Armani.
+Inside, the walls are adorned in nautical ornaments, pictures of Napoli and photos of the famous people (such as Giorgio Armani) who have eaten at the restaurant.

-No meal in Europe can start without a serving of bread…
+No meal in Europe can begin without a serving of bread…

 Saute di vongole….done in white wine, parsley and garlic.